 The highway views along the Garden Route are mostly of clear-cut forests, suburban development, and farmland, not the beautiful beaches and majestic mountains we imagined.

-Then, when we settled on our spots, we called to reserve because, even though we were traveling in a slower season, tables were sometimes hard to come by.
-Some experiences, like lunch at Fynboshoek Cheese, require reservations and don’t accept drop-ins at all.
+Then, when we settled on where to go, we called to reserve because, even though we were traveling in a slower season, tables were sometimes hard to come by.
+Some experiences, like lunch at Fynboshoek Cheese, on of our 8 favorite Garden Route restaurants, require reservations and don’t accept drop-ins at all.

 ✗ Don’t trust Google’s hours